 In 2020, community development and environmental professionals, policy makers, and citizens are becoming increasingly aware and concerned about Talbot County's susceptibility to flooding.
 Surrounded by the Chesapeake Bay and its tributaries, the low-lying County has nearly 600 miles of coastline; making the County highly vulnerable to flooding due to the combination of storm events and sea level rise.
 Several of the County’s historic villages are particularly susceptible to the damage that can be caused by flooding, including the historic working waterfront village of Tilghman.
 Talbot County also experiences flooding from its rivers and culverts due to excessive rainfall from severe thunderstorms; causing saturated soils, damaged structures and extreme danger to life and property.
 Submerged road sections are often located within critical evacuation routes necessary during major storm events including tropical storms and hurricanes.

-In response to these concerns, Talbot County is partnering with Maryland Environmental Service (MES) and Michael Baker International to update its Green Infrastructure Plan (Plan).
-Called "Cleaner Greener Talbot", the revised Plan will not only update the resource assessments and conservation priorities that were identified in the current Plan, the Plan will also address impacts related to flooding, storm surges and shore erosion.
+In response to these concerns, Talbot County partnered with Maryland Environmental Service (MES) and Michael Baker International to update its Green Infrastructure Plan (Plan).
+Called "Cleaner, Greener Talbot", the revised Plan updates the resource assessments and conservation priorities identified in the 2004 Plan.
+Cleaner, Greener Talbot also addresses impacts related to flooding, storm surges and shore erosion.

 Fore more Information, contact Miguel Salinas at 410-770-8030 or firstname.lastname@example.org.